TrakeLean/Rift-Revealer/README.md

 - Monitors League client in real-time
 - Instant analysis when players are detected
 - Works in Champion Select and In-Game
+- **Runs in background** - Minimizes to system tray, keeps tracking 24/7

 ### 📊 Comprehensive Match History
 - Detailed stats from all previous games together